 I must declare an interest in knotty matters.
-My father worked for the Forestry Commission (100 years old next year) as a District Officer in the New Forest, Cumbria, west Scotland and north Wales.
+My father worked for the Forestry Commission (100 years old in 2019) as a District Officer in the New Forest, Cumbria, west Scotland and north Wales.
 Lucky us as a family being moved around wild, wet, woody western parts of Britain – all in the name of tree planting and management to increase tree cover from an historic low centuries ago.
 If the UK was the first country in the world to urbanise (over 50% living in cities) in 1861, no wonder we’ve burnt and cleared woodland to build ships, fuel industry, prop pits, feed masses and then fearful post-WW2, sought to increase our self-sufficiency in timber.

 It’s not a clear-cut matter when it comes to the public’s love of trees, squeamishness towards chainsaws, fussiness on tree species, fear of venturing too far into them (we prefer open woodland savanna), and outrage ensures if contemplating selling public forests.
 When, in a wide ranging interview, I asked the Secretary of State about leadership in tree planting from the government, Mr Gove’s reply was luke-warm – mirroring this BBC ‘reality’ check.
-At risk of mixing my metaphors, and not dissing the acorn in favour of the cone, the Woodland Trust is an environmental campaigning charity focused on native trees (broadleaves mainly) who probably didn’t enjoy one of my Times letters on ash dieback, but did enjoy my Nature Notebook praising their tree handout.
+At risk of mixing my metaphors, and not dissing the acorn in favour of the cone, the Woodland Trust is an environmental campaigning charity focused on native trees (broadleaves mainly) who probably didn’t enjoy one of my five Times letters on ash dieback, but did enjoy my Nature Notebook praising their tree handout.

 I realised how selective we are over trees when interviewing another politician (then Shadow Rural Affairs Min – now Chair of the Environmental Audit Committee) 8 years ago.
 Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report), with the impression, that while no doubt important, it was quite a dense read.
 It is.
 But also slightly inconvenient as to not fitting the current narrative of native-only please or finding much space in the Agriculture Bill.